castro-gzlz/nep-des/README.md

 <img width="5584" height="2530" alt="nep_dens_example3" src="https://github.com/user-attachments/assets/9fb8f55b-0f11-4ca2-bd83-a470d58d0908" />

 This plotting option also uses an MCMC approach to assess the significance of the trend.
-At present, without including the (duplicated) user-plotted planets (`include_user_planets_in_density_stats = False`):
+At present, without including the (duplicated) user-plotted planets (`include_user_planets_in_density_stats = False`),

 <img width="3020" height="623" alt="Captura de pantalla 2025-12-02 a las 14 24 21" src="https://github.com/user-attachments/assets/7fe8c38a-eed2-461c-8080-54cdb66ffc38" />

-We obtain a KS p-value of 0.0065 for the (DESERT + RIDGE) vs. SAVANNA comparison, which is slightly better than the original value reported by [Castro-González et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024A%26A...691A.233C/abstract) (KS p-value = 0.0092).
+we obtain a KS p-value of 0.0065 for the (DESERT + RIDGE) vs. SAVANNA comparison, which is slightly better than the original value reported by [Castro-González et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024A%26A...691A.233C/abstract) (KS p-value = 0.0092).
 This result confirms that **the density distributions of the desert+ridge and savanna populations are statistically different**.
 Remarkably, **there is no evidence of a density difference between the desert and ridge planets** (p-value = 0.27), which is somewhat expected given the very small desert sample (N_desert = 6).
 Still, the Cliff's delta remains high (0.38), which suggests a potentially meaningful effect that current sample sizes are not sufficient to confirm.
 In this line, we note that relatively low-density super-Neptunes exist in the ridge but not in the desert—an intriguing feature consistent with the proposed **density brink** ([Bourrier et al. 2025](https://ui.adsabs.harvard.edu/abs/2025A%26A...701A.190B/abstract)).

 ## 3. The Neptunian desert